Pest Issues

 Are silverfish harmful to humans?

 Even though silverfish do not carry any known diseases and do not pose a direct threat to humans, they can still be dangerous.
-When these little insects die or shed their skin, their remains might cause allergies to some people.
+When these little insects die or shed their skin, their remains might cause allergies in some people.
 It’s not as bad as dust mites, but it can still be quite a nuisance that needs proper insect control to get rid of them.

 Do silverfish bite?